syncfusion-content/fileformat-docs/File-Formats/PDF/Windows-Forms.md

 Create the btnCreate_Click event and add the following code in btnCreate_Click to create PDF file with simple text.

 {% highlight c# %}

-private void btnCreate_Click(object sender, EventArgs e) {
-//Create a new PDF document
 using (PdfDocument document = new PdfDocument())
 {
   //Add a page to the document
   PdfPage page = document.Pages.Add();

   //Create PDF graphics for a page
   PdfGraphics graphics = page.Graphics;

   //Set the standard font
   PdfFont font = new PdfStandardFont(PdfFontFamily.Helvetica, 20);

   //Draw the text
   graphics.DrawString("Hello World!!!", font, PdfBrushes.Black, new PointF(0, 0));

   //Save the document
   document.Save("Output.pdf");

-}
 }

 {% endhighlight %}